January 17, 2026 (2mo ago)

 npm install sharp

 Fix: Verify all env vars are configured.
-Use .env.production for Docker or dashboard for Temps.
+Use .env.production for Docker or your platform's dashboard for managed hosting.

 Fix: Remove runtime: 'edge' if present.
 Standard middleware works on all platforms.